Idris Jusoh: Terengganu

 On 26 March 2008, Prime Minister Abdullah Ahmad Badawi and Sultan Mizan Zainal Abidin met at Istana Negara to resolve the impasse.
 The Prime Minister accepted the King's appointment of Ahmad Said as Menteri Besar of Terengganu.
-He also apologised to the King for the public spat over the appointment of the mentri besar, explaining that there was no intention to disparage or humiliate the royal household.
+He also apologised to the King for the public spat over the appointment of the menteri besar, explaining that there was no intention to disparage or humiliate the royal household.
 This apparent backdown was due to threat that the royal household would be prepared to dissolve the state assembly if there had been a motion of no-confidence against Ahmad Said by the 22 Umno state assemblymen.

 The crisis was one of the only royal interventions in Malaysia in recent times.

 On 10 September 2013, referring to the National Education Blueprint, he made a highlight in the news by saying this in a forum in Sabah, "If some people feel the system is not good and want to send their children overseas to study, the government cannot stop them.
 But the Ministry will work towards improving the country's education system."

 On 21 February 2015, he declared that Malaysia's higher education is now on par with those of developed nations including the United Kingdom, Germany and Australia, said Second Education Minister Datuk Seri Idris Jusoh.
 He said this was proven by the fact that 135,000 foreign students made up 10% of students at national higher educational institutions in the country.
 This statement was largely criticized due to its over optimism.
 On 24 February 2015, Idris released an article entitled "What it Means to be World Class" to explain the statement as well as other education matters.